Suetonius on Early Christianity

 Suetonius (c.
 69–122 AD) was a Roman writer and official best known for The Lives of the Caesars, a series of imperial biographies.
 His work is not “history” in the modern sense.
 Instead of a strict chronological account, Suetonius arranged material thematically, collecting anecdotes, gossip, and moral judgments to illustrate the character of each emperor.
 He often drew on popular rumors and sensational stories, yet he also had access to official records in his role as imperial secretary.
-The result is a vivid but not impartial portrait of Roman rulers — more biographical and moralistic than the sober analysis of historians like Tacitus.
+The result is a vivid but not impartial portrait of Roman rulers.
+His writing is more biographical and moralistic than the sober analysis of historians like Tacitus.

 In the midst of these biographies, Suetonius makes two brief but important references to early Christianity.
 In one passage, he mentions disturbances in Rome during the reign of Claudius (41–54 AD) “at the instigation of Chrestus.”
 In another, he describes punishments inflicted on Christians under Nero (54–68 AD).
 Though short, these notices matter because they come from a non-Christian source, written within living memory of the apostolic era.
 Regardless of one’s belief or interpretation, Suetonius’s passages provide valuable historical insight that corroborates the Gospel record and the rise of early Christianity.